 This is a helpful feature for an affiliate marketer.

-To narrow down on your keyword selections, use the search filter on the page to only research keywords with commercial and transaction intent.
+To narrow your keyword selections, use the search filter on the page to only research keywords with commercial and transaction intent.

 Also, use the KD% (Keyword Difficulty) filter to set the barrier within your website’s SEO reach.

-This is because depending on your website’s SEO strength, some keywords will be easier to rank for, while some will require lots of on-page SEO and link-building efforts to compete for in SERP.
+Depending on your website’s SEO strength, some keywords will be easier to rank for, while some will require lots of on-page SEO and link-building efforts to compete in SERP.

 You probably don’t want to compete against the likes of Forbes, the New York Times, HuffPost, etc.

-Product review keywords are one of affiliates marketers’ best-kept strategies.
+Product review keywords are one of affiliate marketers’ best-kept strategies.

-Walk yourself through the archive of this blog, and you see many product review blog posts.
+Walk yourself through the archive of this blog, and you will see many product review blog posts.

 Product review keywords work best because users are in the buying mode at this stage.
 The searcher wants to know more about the product specs, benefits, pros, and cons.

-There is a great chance the user has already made the decision to buy, but looking for more information about the chosen product.
+There is a great chance the user has already decided to buy but is looking for more information about the chosen product.

-Your experience using the product will play a long way in convincing the user that the product or service is the best solution to his problem.
+Your experience using the product will go a long way in convincing the user that the product or service is the best solution to his problem.

-How you talked about the product from a real user perspective might convince the user to make the purchase.
+How you talked about the product from an actual user perspective might convince the user to purchase.

-Here are some product review posts I wrote that come from my own experience using the product.
+I wrote some product review posts from my experience using the product.

-Brand keyword comparisons usually have low search volume, but they do convert better.
-This is because the user has already narrowed down the search and he is in the buying mode.
+Brand keyword comparisons usually have low search volume, but they convert better.
+This is because the user has already narrowed down the search, and he is in buying mode.

-As with most keyword research strategies, researching for relevant brand keywords to write your content around is not going to be easy.
+As with most keyword research strategies, you are researching for relevant brand keywords to write your content around will not be easy.